lizztest/lizzpowerlifter/Technical Writing Portfolio.md

 ## News Writing Samples

-When I was a newspaper reporter, I covered four towns in the Monadnock Region of New Hampshire, including Temple, Mason, Greenville, and New Ipswich.
-The following are a few writing samples from my time at the **[Monadnock Ledger Transcript](https://ledgertranscript.com/)** in Peterborough, NH.
+As a news reporter for the **[Monadnock Ledger Transcript](https://ledgertranscript.com/)**, I covered four towns in the Monadnock Region of New Hampshire, including Temple, Mason, Greenville, and New Ipswich.
+My reporting focused on local government, crime, community issues, and schools.

 - **[Brothers Foil Burglary](https://github.com/lizztest/lizzpowerlifter/blob/main/Temple%20burglary.pdf)**
 - **[Where is the Greenville Fire Chief?](https://github.com/lizztest/lizzpowerlifter/blob/main/MAGRlarrylegere_0722%20(2).docx.pdf)**